Covers of surfaces, Kleinian groups, and the curve complex: Covers and the curve complex

-where the left hand side is defined to be the minimum electric distance between a tube about any component of $p^\ast \alpha$ and a tube about any component of $p^\ast \beta$.
+where the right hand side is defined to be the minimum electric distance between a tube about any component of $p^\ast \alpha$ and a tube about any component of $p^\ast \beta$.
 Combining this observation with (\ref{downstairs}) yields

 When $S$ is closed, the upper bound on $\eta$ in Proposition~\ref{pleat bounded diameter} is simply $\epsilon_3$, the Margulis constant.
 Thus, applying Proposition \ref{pleat bounded diameter} to the right hand side of (\ref{halfway up the stairs}) with $\eta = \epsilon_S$ we obtain